MicrosoftDocs/visualstudio-docs/docs/debugger/start-a-debugging-session-for-a-store-app-in-visual-studio-vb-csharp-cpp-and-xaml.md

 ---
-title: "Start a debugging session for a UWP app in Visual Studio (VB, C#, C++ and XAML) | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.reviewer: ""
+title: "Start a debugging session for a UWP app in Visual Studio | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.reviewer: ""